Scott Pilgrim vs. the World (soundtrack)

 Two soundtrack albums were released for the motion picture Scott Pilgrim vs. the World: an original soundtrack and an original score.
-Music producer Nigel Godrich, film director Edgar Wright, and film producer Marc Platt executive produced both soundtracks, with Godrich also composing the original score.
+Co-writer, co-producer, and director Edgar Wright, co-producer Marc Platt, and music producer/composer Nigel Godrich, who also composed the original score, served as executive producers of both albums.
 The soundtrack includes music by Beck, Broken Social Scene, Metric, Black Lips, T. Rex, the Rolling Stones, Frank Black and Plumtree.
 They were released on August 10, 2010; the original score only on digital download.
 A 2021 re-release saw additional music by Brie Larson added to the soundtrack, and a physical version of the score.

 The film follows a battle of the bands plot, with the fictional bands each based on a different real music act; production of the soundtrack began several years before the film's release.
 Though several of the film's actors (those in the fictional bands Sex Bob-Omb and Crash and the Boys) perform on the soundtrack, the film did not look to cast musicians, but lead actor Michael Cera could play bass guitar like his character.
 The actors for the fictional band the Clash at Demonhead recorded for their music, but were not included on the soundtrack album except as a bonus music video.
 A song performed by actor Satya Bhabha is included on the score, rather than the soundtrack.

 Other songs included are mostly from Canadian and British acts, influenced by British producer and director Wright, and the Scott Pilgrim graphic novel's Canadian author Bryan Lee O'Malley.
-The soundtrack was released on the label ABKCO Records, which also allowed the use of a song by the Rolling Stones for the film and album.
+The soundtrack was released on ABKCO Records, which also allowed the team to use a song by the Rolling Stones for the film and album.

 The soundtrack peaked at number 2 on the U.S. Billboard soundtrack chart, also charting in other countries.
 It received generally positive reviews; the original song "We Are Sex Bob-Omb" won a critics' award and was nominated for two others.